Build Dev with Browser

 - If you do not have a

-branch, skip ahead to Update Branch and be sure to select thedev
+devbranch, skip ahead to Update Branch and be sure to select thedevbranch when you update yourfork.

-First, you need to get to your Trio repository and tap on the branch icon.
+First, you need to get to your fork of the Trio repository and tap on the branch icon.
 (Do not worry about how many branches you have.):

 - Click on the drop-down menu labeled 1 in the graphic and choose nightscout/Trio